Summer in the Red Centre 7 day itinerary

 Say farewell to the Uluru-Kata Tjuta National Park and drive to Kings Creek Station.

-Pitch your tent or stay in a safari cabin set among natural bush, try a famous Kings Creek camel burger, or stroll to the George Gill lookout for magnificent views of the range.
-Enjoy a campfire dinner at Kings Creek Station.
+Pitch your own tent with the choice of grassed or un-grassed sites or stay in one of station's bush tents.
+Try a famous Kings Creek camel burger or stroll to the George Gill lookout for magnificent views of the ranges.
+End the day by enjoying a campfire dinner at Kings Creek Station.

 Beat the heat with a sunrise Kings Canyon rim walk

 Rise and shine early to watch the sunrise and walk around the Kings Canyon rim to take in awe-inspiring views of the weathered, buttressed domes of The Lost City and the protected lush valley below in the Garden of Eden.

 Make your way back to Alice Springs